-In one of the most famous volcanic events in recorded history, sometime in the second half of AD 79, Mount Vesuvius began a 19-hour eruption that would kill more than 10,000 people and wipe out two Roman towns.
-The horror of that eruption was caught in the faces of people who were entombed in volcanic debris, their bodies discovered by archeologists centuries later.
+In one of the most famous volcanic events in recorded history, sometime in the second half of AD 79 Mount Vesuvius began a 19-hour eruption that would kill more than 10,000 people and wipe out two Roman towns.
+The horror of that eruption was caught in the faces of people who were entombed in volcanic debris, their bodies discovered by archaeologists centuries later.

-Every year, around 50 volcanoes erupt around the world, mostly in a circle around the Pacific Ocean.
-While some eruptions can be violent and deadly, others can cause havoc in other ways.
+Every year, an average of 50 volcanoes erupt around the world, mostly in a circle around the Pacific Ocean.
+While some eruptions can be violent and deadly, others cause havoc in other ways.

-In March 2010, a volcano under the Eyjafjallajokull glacier in Iceland erupted, sending a plume of ash into the sky that disrupted air travel for millions for several weeks.
+In March 2010, for example, a volcano under the Eyjafjallajokull glacier in Iceland erupted, sending a plume of ash into the sky that disrupted air travel for millions for several weeks.
 Aviation authorities grounded thousands of flights, citing the hazards of flying through clouds of ash.
 Increased seismic activity this month around the Bardarbunga volcano, in Iceland's largest volcanic system, has geologists and business analysts wondering what impact there will be on air travel and the economy.

 What is a volcano?